D1ang/Silkscreenservice/README.md

     python manage.py createsuperuser
     ```

-1. Finally start your server by running the following management command in the terminal:
-    ```bash
-    python manage.py runserver
-    ```
-    If everything went correctly the terminal will provide a message telling that the development server is running
-    at a provided URL mostly:  (http://127.0.0.1:8000/)

-1. Now that the server is running, we need to add some data in some records need to be created in the following order:
+1. Now that the server is running, we need to add the required data into the database in the following order:
     ```
     python manage.py loaddata groups.json
     python manage.py loaddata customers.json